J Visa

 WHAT ARE THE RESTRICTIONS FOR A SHORTTERM SCHOLAR ON A J-1 VISA?

-• The maximum duration of participation in this category is six months;
+• The maximum duration of participation is six months.

-• The minimum program duration of 3 weeks for any exchange visitor program category is waived for participants in this class;
+• The minimum program duration of three weeks is waived for this category.

-• Exchange visitors who have recently participated in an exchange program as a professor or research scholar in the U.S. are not expected to attempt to reenter the U.S. as a short-term scholar to rejoin original sponsor, as this would be considered a continuation of their original program objective;
+• Exchange visitors who recently participated as professors or research scholars should not reenter as short-term scholars to rejoin their original sponsor, as this is seen as a continuation of their original program.

-• This category is often used for lectures, observations, consultations, conferences, professional meetings, participate in seminars, workshops, etc.;
+• This category is often used for lectures, observations, consultations, conferences, and seminars.

-• This class is primarily for academics who reside outside the U.S. and are invited to the U.S. occasionally for short visits;
+• It is primarily for academics residing outside the U.S. who are invited for short visits.

-• Participants may return to the U.S. again for a new Short-Term Scholar’s stay, provided there is a substantial break between the visits and each visit is a new objective;
+• Participants can return for a new Short-Term Scholar stay if there is a substantial break between visits and each visit has a new objective.

-• A participant may return to the U.S. for a longer-term stay using the J-1 Research Scholar/Professor category without being subject to the 12- and 24-month bars.
+• A participant can return for a longer-term stay using the J-1 Research Scholar/Professor category without facing the 12- and 24-month bars.

 ARE THERE RESTRICTIONS ON THE SPONSOR OF A SHORTTERM SCHOLAR ON A J-1 VISA?